ehxewri/python-challenge-1/README.md

 # Python Challenge 1 - The journey begins
 Code is in M2_My_Code
+'''

-to run this please clone the repo
+To run this please clone the repo
       python menu.py
       my_menu.json   **this needs my_menu.json in the same dir as menu.py**